Medically Reviewed by Stephanie S. Gardner, MD on November 04, 2020

 To decrease the buildup of dandruff's dead skin cells, try using an antidandruff shampoo daily.
 Leave shampoo on for 5 minutes, then rinse well.
 You may need to try several dandruff shampoos to find one that works best for you.
 If one stops working, try another.
 If that doesn't help, call your doctor.

 If the dandruff flakes you see are greasy and yellow, you may have seborrheic dermatitis.
 It's an inflammatory skin condition that can occur where there are lots of oil glands, like the scalp and face.
-Though seborrheic dermatitis is related to hormones, fungus, and even some neurological problems like Parkinson's disease or HIV are treated the same as dandruff: with antidandruff shampoos.
-Severe cases may need a prescription steroid or antifungal medicine.
+Though seborrheic dermatitis is related to hormones, fungus and even some neurological conditions like Parkinson’s disease or HIV, these conditions are all treated the same as dandruff: with antidandruff shampoos.

 It's not a perfect measure, but some experts estimate that we may shed up to 100 or more hairs a day.
 That's not cause for alarm, nor does it mean you're going bald.
 About 90% of your 100,000 hair follicles are producing hair at any given time.
 The other 10% are in a resting (telogen) phase, and the hair falls out after about 2 to 3 months.
 It's replaced by new hair, and the growth cycle starts over again.

 A shock to your system -- surgery, vaccinations, giving birth, some medications, crash diets, severe stress, thyroid problems -- can push hair into its resting, or telogen, state.
 About two months later, you may see hair falling out and thinning -- a condition called telogen effluvium, sometimes described as hair "coming out in handfuls."
 In most cases, new hair starts growing right away.

 In alopecia areata, your immune system mistakenly attacks hair follicles, causing hair to fall out -- often suddenly.
 Most people will have one or two bald patches, which can be treated easily with injections but in some cases all body hair falls out.
 Alopecia areata isn't harmful or contagious, but it can be tough psychologically.
 Hair may grow back on its own, and treatment may help it grow back more quickly.
 Unfortunately, some people may experience alopecia areata repeatedly.